taylorzr/kitty-meow/README.md

 map ctrl+shift+g kitten meow/cache_all_repos.py --org my_cool_org
 ```

-Just like the load_project mapping, you can specify multiple users and orgs in your cache mapping.
+Just like the projects.py load mapping, you can specify multiple users and orgs in your cache mapping.
-You might want these to be different than users and orgs in your load_project mapping, because an
+You might want these to be different than users and orgs in your projects.py load mapping, because an
 org might have lots of repos, but your user just a few.
 Any uncached users/orgs repos will be
-loaded from github on every call to load_projects.
+loaded from github on every call to projects.py load.
 And the cache never expires, you must call
 cache_all_repos to refresh it.

 ## Github Auth